nodech/gpg-setup/readme.md

 it will get merged with existing information, so you need to always revoke keys that are either compromised or lost. (not using anymore)
-  - Before sending encrypted information to someone else or verifying signatures fetch updates to those keys, so you can get revocation information in time. (`gpg --refresh-keys`)
+  - Before sending encrypted information to someone else or verifying signatures fetch updates to those keys, so you can get revocation information in time. (`gpg --refresh-keys`).
+Check privacy issues with `refresh-keys` below.

 #### Key servers and privacy
 In order to have privacy with key refreshes, so you don't reveal all the relationships you have at once, you can use tools like `parcimonie` daemon that will slowly refresh keys over `tor` (Slowly in order not to leak your identity).

-## References:
+## References
 *Note: some of these links use `gpg v1` and flags, outputs or key choices might not match.*

   1. [Allow s2k options for gpg --export-secret-key][gnupg-export-issue]
   2. [Subkeys - Debian Wiki][debian]
   3. [Always Sign Your PGP Public Key][always-sign]
   4. [Transforming your master key into your laptop keypair][perfect-keypair]
+  5. [Subkey cross certify][gpg-cross-certify]

   - [GnuPG][gnupg]
   - [GnuPG docs][gnupg-docs]